PuppetCopy/monorepo/docs/pages/tokenomics.md

 ### Lock In

-For every dollar of revenue generated, earn a corresponding amount in PUPPET tokens, Users can lock their tokens as vePUPPET for up to two years.
-Longer lockups yield greater bonuses, with increased rewards generated through revenue and governance rights.
+Users can lock their tokens as vePUPPET for up to two years.
+Longer lockups yield greater rewards, with increased rewards generated through revenue and governance rights.
 This option is ideal for long-term investors who believe in the protocol's future and are willing to commit their tokens for extended periods

 ### Cash Out